This issue is very granular, but very important for anyone who claims spiritual leadership and publishes content.

 - Many secular influencers intentionally give away copies of their books for free.

-- Some so-called Christian organizations have been known to rigorously enforce their copyright, to the point of lawsuits, including Bible translations.
+- Some so-called Christian organizations have been known to rigorously enforce their copyright, to the point of civil lawsuits, which includes lawfare against copious use of Bible translations.